Metallica’s ‘One’ on viola da gamba sounds absolutely phenomenal

+So, it's no surprise that the classical music world returns that love.
 The viola da gamba really is an underrated instrument.
 Also known simply as the viol, the instrument first appeared in Europe in the late 15th century – before the violin, viola and the cello.
 ‘Viola da gamba’ literally means ‘viol for the leg’ in Italian, which explains why they are held between the legs like a cello, rather than under the chin like a violin.

 But this guy might be about to change all of that...
 Robert Smith’s arrangement of ‘One’ by Metallica has brought the viola da gamba back into the spotlight.

 This classic metal tune sounds rich and meaty on seven strings – could this bring about the return of the old Baroque instrument?